top of page

 The GOLD Series

-Dedicated to those who rate the quality strictly with their ears and was appreciated by the "golden ears" of the most critical experts.
-With the simple elegance of the finishes, the Gold Series focuses on the musical result, from the smaller book-shelf models to the Flagship Gold 4 and Gold 5.
+Dedicated to those who rate sound quality strictly with their ears and appreciated by the "golden ears" of the most critical experts.
+With the simple elegance of the finishes, the Gold Series focused on the musical result, from the smaller book-shelf models to the flagship Gold 4 and Gold 5.

 "The Gold Four had all the necessary characteristics to play a leading role and will be able to conquer the ever-growing audience of audiophiles" (Audio Review, Sept.
 '92)